 Mindat is a southern town in Chin State, a state in western Myanmar (check map here).

 You can get to Mindat only by road, either from Pakokku or from Kampellet.
 However from Pakokku os only accessible during the dry season (from October to April).

-The best time to visit the Chin State, Myanmar, is from November to February, when the days are warm and night are cold.
+The best time to visit the Chin State, Myanmar, is from November to February, when the days are warm and nights are cold.

-From June to September is the monsoon season and roads are in bed conditions, and from March to May.
+From June to September is the monsoon season and roads are in bed conditions, and from March to May is the dry season.

 I visited Mindat in March 2017 and it was very hot and dry during the day, and chilling at night.